-In 2022, BNL's energy supply included 121 million kWh of clean, renewable hydropower energy, 644,500 kWh of on-site generated solar photovoltaic (PV), and 24 million kWh of purchased renewable energy certificates (REC).
-The Laboratory will continue to seek alternative energy sources to meet its future energy needs, support federally required "green" initiatives, and reduce energy costs.
-In 2011, BP Solar completed construction of the Long Island Solar Farm (LISF) on BNL property.
+In 2023, BNL's energy supply included 118,955 MWh of clean, renewable hydropower energy, 558,689 kWh of on-site generated solar photovoltaic (PV), and 24 million kWh of purchased renewable energy certificates (REC).
+The Laboratory will continue to seek alternative energy sources to meet its future energy needs, support federally required "green" initiatives and reduce energy costs.

-The array is one of the largest solar PV arrays (32

-MW) in the Northeast and spans 195 acres with more than 164,000 panels.
+BNL is the site of the Long Island Solar Farm (LISF).
+The array is one of the largest solar PV arrays (32 MW) in the Northeast and spans 195 acres with more than 164,000 panels.
 BNL worked extensively with Long Island Power Authority (LIPA), BP Solar, the State of New York, and other organizations to evaluate the site and develop the project, with LIPA purchasing the output through a 20-year Power Purchase Contract.

 The LISF is expected to produce an average of 44 million kWh of power for Long Island and has been performing over 50 million kWh/year.
 As an outcome of allowing this large array to be constructed on site, the Laboratory has developed a solar research program that looks at impacts of climate change on large utility-scale PV systems, as well as research and development for solar power storage and inverter efficiencies.
-The Federal Energy Management Program (FEMP) recognizes the importance of the efforts of BNL and the DOE Brookhaven Site Office to host the LISF and provides credit toward BNL's SSP renewable energy goal.
+The Federal Energy Management Program (FEMP) recognizes the importance of the efforts of BNL and the DOE Brookhaven Site Office (BHSO) to host the LISF and provides credit toward BNL's SSP renewable energy goal.